 - Select the registration method appropriate for the elearning module.

-Hint: If you need to take payment from registrants, select Order Process.
+If you need to take payment from registrants, select Order Process.
 If the elearning module is free, select Quick Registration.
-If it is an external module and you are not managing the registrations, select URL.

 - Enter the Registration message to be displayed with the elearning module on your website.